springernature/frontend-package-manager/README.md

 ### Using the context package within a toolkit package

 Each of the packages inside the `toolkits` folder must map to a version of the context package that is used as a baseline for when that package is compiled.
-This is defined in the `package.json` file for a toolkit package using the key `brandContext`, where the value maps to a semver version.
+This is defined in the `package.json` file for a toolkit package using the key `brandContext`, where the value maps to a valid semver version from the context package.
 Below is an example `package.json` file:

 ```json
 {